EnMAP-Box/enmap-box-documentation/source/usr_section/usr_cookbook/imagemath.rst

 Map Algebra with ImageMath
 ==========================

-You can open the ImageMath raster calculator under :menuselection:`Applications --> ImageMath`
+You can open the ImageMath raster calculator under :menuselection:`Raster analysis --> Raster math`

 Calculate NDVI
 ~~~~~~~~~~~~~~

 * Make sure to open the testdatasets for this example
-* Specify the input and output parameters according to the screenshot below (you can of course alter the names, but make
-  sure to also adapt them in the script)
+* Under :guilabel:`Code Snippets --> Indices` select NDVI.
+Select :file:`enmap_potsdam.bsq` as your input.

   .. image:: ../../img/im_input_ndvi.png

-* Enter this code in the editor on the right side.
+* Alternatively, enter this code directly in the editor.
+Make sure to alter the names according to your raster.
 You do not need to alter :guilabel:`Output Grid` and :guilabel:`Processing` for now.

   .. code-block:: python